lremes/redis-sentinel-docker/README.md

 Environment Variables
 ---
+`BIND_ADDRESS` - Address to bind to.
+By default, sentinel will only be accessible from localhost.

 `MASTER` - Colon-separated IP address and port or Redis master.
 Port is optional, `REDIS_PORT` is used when missing.
 E.g. `ip_address` or `ip_address:port`.

 `REDIS_PORT` - Port on which is master available.
 Default value is `6379`.